Mucharla-Sowmya/speaker-series-2025/0412_GAIH_CHAT_APP/Documentation/ReadMe.md

 ## *🎯 Session Objective:*
 ✅ Understand and fix CORS errors for secure API communication.
 ✅ Seamlessly connect the React UI with the Flask backend.
 ✅ Master how React sends API requests to Flask for dynamic data exchange.
 ---

 ## *📝 Demo Script:*

 ### *1️⃣ Introduction (1 min)*
-🟢"With Tejasree having developed the UI, it’s time to integrate it with our Flask API."
+- "With Tejasree having developed the UI, it’s time to integrate it with our Flask API."

-🟢"In this session, we’ll focus on making smooth API calls from React to Flask and resolving CORS issues effectively."
+- "In this session, we’ll focus on making smooth API calls from React to Flask and resolving CORS issues effectively."

-🟢"By the end, our UI will send user prompts to Flask and receive dynamic AI responses!"
+- "By the end, our UI will send user prompts to Flask and receive dynamic AI responses!"

 ---